🎨 Website Design for Painting Companies

 Can I show different work on different service pages? +

 Yes, and you should.
 The interior page shows interior projects, the exterior page shows exterior projects, the cabinet page shows cabinet refinishing, the commercial page shows commercial work.
 This is one of the biggest mistakes I see on painter sites: every page has the same gallery.
 Splitting the portfolio by service does two things at once.
-It shows the homeowner that you're a real specialist in whatever they're searching for, and it gives Google a clear signal about what each page is actually about.
+It shows the homeowner that you're a real specialist in whatever they're searching for, and it gives Google a clear signal about what each page is about.
 Each page ends up ranking for its own searches instead of all four pages competing for the same one.

 I'm a one-person operation.
 Will the site look weird without a "team" page? +